 • Legal Issues in Breastfeeding Medicine papers are usually solicited but the Journal will consider unsolicited contributions.
 Please contact the Editorial Office for further information.

 • Letters to the Editor provide a forum for readers to comment about papers published in recent issues of Breastfeeding Medicine.
 They are also a place to publish concise reports of unusual cases and pilot data from small studies.
-Text should be limited to 1,000 words; a single figure or table may be included.
-A small number of references may be included.
+Text should be limited to 500-750 words; a single figure or table may be included.
+No more than 4 references are permitted.

 • Prepare the text of the manuscript in Word.
 Figures should not be included as part of the manuscript file.
 Figures and graphics should be in standard TIFF or EPS formats.